 - Export of milk and milk products

-- Products wherein precious metal or diamond are used or Articles which are studded with precious stones
+- Products wherein precious metal or diamond are used, or articles studded with precious stones are used.

-- Exports made by units in Free Trade and Warehousing Zones (FTWZ).
+- Units make exports in Free Trade and Warehousing Zones (FTWZ).

-- Export of imported goods covered under Foreign Trade Policy (refer the document attached below)
+- Export of imported goods covered under Foreign Trade Policy (refer to the document attached below)

 Documents Required for MEIS Application

-To get a MEIS reward, the exporter needs to submit Proof of landing documents.
+The exporter must submit proof of landing documents to get a MEIS reward.
 As proof of landing of export consignment in notified Market, the exporter may file any of the following documents: